 In the process, he became curious about the game’s beginnings, and so began collecting golf books, which led to memorabilia, medals, trinkets, and ultimately to his keenest interest, artwork.
 Today, Baird has the most valuable private collection of golf art in the world.

 In 1980, he decided to share some of his treasures.
-With fellow collector Ben Crenshaw (in town for the Open Championship at Muirfield) cutting the ribbon, the museum opened.
+With fellow collector Ben Crenshaw (in town for the Open Championship at Muirfield) cutting the ribbon, the Heritage of Golf Museum opened.

-A sturdy terrier of a man, often clad in plus-fours of tweed or tartan, he is still an active golfer at the age of 88 (a member of both Gullane and Muirfield), and continues to give free tours to those who make an advance booking (phone direct from the U.S.—011 441 875 870 277).
+A sturdy terrier of a man, often clad in plus-fours of tweed or tartan, he is still an active golfer at the age of 88 (a member of both Gullane and Muirfield), and continues to give free tours to those who make an advance booking (phone the Heritage of Golf Museum direct from the U.S.—011 441 875 870 277).

 His 20-minute presentation is as entertaining as it is informative, and traces golf’s birth back to the 1300s.
 Rather generously for a Scot, he cites the Dutch as inventors of the game: “They were ahead of the Scots, but they couldn’t make decent clubs—they didn’t need to because they played on iced-over canals, so everyone hit the ball a long way.